Bilqis Prasista

 Bilqis Prasista (born 24 May 2003) is an Indonesian badminton player affiliated with Djarum Badminton Club.
 She was invited to be part of Indonesia's national badminton team in 2020.
 She was part of the Indonesian women's winning team at the 2022 Asia Team Championships.

-Personal Life
+Personal life

-Prasista is the daughter of Joko Supriyanto, a gold medalist at the 1993 World Championships in the men's singles, and Zelin Resiana, a former women's doubles bronze medalist at the 1997 World Championships.
-Both Supriyanto and Resiana won the gold medal at the 1995 Badminton World Cup.
+Prasista is the daughter of Joko Suprianto, a gold medalist at the 1993 World Championships in the men's singles, and Zelin Resiana, a former women's doubles bronze medalist at the 1997 World Championships.
+Both Suprianto and Resiana won the gold medal at the 1995 Badminton World Cup.

 Her twin sister, Bilqis Pratista, is also a badminton player affiliated with Djarum Badminton Club.

 Career

 In 2022, she beat the then reigning world champion and world number 1, Akane Yamaguchi, at the group stage of the 2022 Uber Cup.

+In September 2023, she lost at the first round of Indonesia Masters Super 100 I from Indian player Mansi Singh.